-Colorado River (Davis Dam to I-40 Bridge) – Rating:
+Colorado River (Parker Strip, Davis Dam to I-40 Bridge) – Rating:

-Flows fluctuate quickly in the stretch of the river.
+Flows fluctuate quickly in this stretch of the river.
 Many anglers prefer not to navigate the river when less than one unit is being released from Davis Dam.
-Check the projected releases before your trip.
+Check projected releases before your trip.

 Lake Mead – Rating: